FIZZ 10-Q Quarterly Report Jan. 27, 2024 | Alphaminr

 Inventories

-Inventories are stated at the lower of first -in, first -out cost or net realizable value.
-Adjustments, if required, to reduce the cost of the inventory to net realizable value are made for estimated excess, obsolete or impaired balances.
-Inventories at July 27, 2024 were comprised of finished goods of $ 49.0 million and raw materials of $ 41.6 million.
-Inventories at April 27, 2024 were comprised of finished goods of $ 50.3 million and raw materials of $ 34.3 million.
+Inventories are stated at the lower of first -in, first -out cost or net realizable market.
+Inventories at January 27, 2024 were comprised of finished goods of $ 53.1 million and raw materials of $ 35.6 million.
+Inventories at April 29, 2023 were comprised of finished goods of $ 54.3 million and raw materials of $ 39.2 million.

 8